Amaia Montero: 1996–2007: La Oreja de Van Gogh

 They won several awards in the wake of the album, including an award for Best Group or Duet at the MTV Video Music Awards Latinoamérica 2004, and an Ondas Award for Best Album.
 The album also received a Grammy Award nomination, for Best Latin Album.
 With this release the band took the live act to France, where they played at the mythical Olympia in Paris, after their sold-out show in La Cigale, and the group continued to win fans in France, Italy, Germany and Switzerland.
 Also tours in the U.S. where they performed in New York, Los Angeles, Miami, Boston, Chicago, Puerto Rico, Phoenix and Texas after their album "Lo Que te Conté Mientras Te Hacías La Dormida" went Platinum in that country.

 More concerts in Mexico and South America followed in 2005, including a sold-out concert at Luna Park in Argentina, and two shows with crowds of over 30,000 each concert in Chile, where they received all possible audience acceptance awards when they performed at the 2005 Viña del Mar International Song Festival, taming the usually demanding crowd (traditionally called "El Monstruo", or "The Monster", because of their enthusiasm) and from there they travelled to Japan to play a sold-out show in Tokyo on 25 July 2005.

-In 2006, Amaia Montero and La Oreja de Van Gogh, released their fourth and last work together called: Guapa.
+In 2006, Amaia Montero and La Oreja de Van Gogh, released their fourth and last work together called Guapa.
 This album was highly successful too, becoming the 47th best-selling album of all time in Spain, being certified 7× platinum there; it went 2× platinum in Mexico, platinum in Argentina and Chile, and Gold in Colombia and the United States.
 Sony Music issued a special edition of this album for the Italian market as well.
 In 2006, the band won a Latin Grammy Award for Best Pop Album By a Duo or Group, a second nomination at the MTV Europe Music Awards for Best Spanish Act, 3 nominations at the MTV Video Music Awards Latinoamérica 2006 for Artist of the Year, Best Group or Duet and Best Pop Artist.
 And in 2007 they received all audience acceptance awards at Viña del Mar International Song Festival 07.
 The Guapa Tour went through Latin America, USA and parts of Europe, with more than 50 shows in Spain.

 In 2007, La Oreja de Van Gogh with Amaia as lead singer, became the 16th best-selling music artists of all time in Spain.

-2007-present: solo career
+2007–present: solo career

 Amaia announced her departure from the group on 19 November 2007, to launch a solo career.
-La Oreja de Van Gogh remains active and has now released four studio albums with new lead singer Leire Martínez.
+La Oreja de Van Gogh remained active and released four studio albums with a second lead singer Leire Martínez.